• Free Tours

 Museu Nacional d’Art de Catalunya (MNAC)

-This magnificent palace was built in 1929 for the international exhibition and has fabulous night time views of the city.
+This magnificent palace was built in 1929 for the international exhibition and has fabulous nighttime views of the city.
 Its Romanesque mural collection is recognized as one of the best in Europe.
 The Gothic Art section also packs a great punch.
 Modern collections can be found on the upper floor.
 For this special evening, there will be a marching band, a live concert by local singer Monique Makon and even a detective game for the young ones.
 If Art is your thing, we recommend the temporary exhibition showing the works of 15th-century master Bartolomé Bermejo.
 Admission is free from 7 pm to 1 am.

 Botanic Gardens

 If nature is on your agenda, head towards Barcelona’s Botanical Gardens.
 With the theme “All the Mediterraneans in the world”, they offer guided visits (don’t forget to bring a torch!) with several turns from 9 pm to 12 am.
-May 18th is also full moon so there will be astronomical observations of the moon with musical accompaniment.
+May 18th is also a full moon so there will be astronomical observations of the moon with musical accompaniment.

 Caixa Forum